 Skip links

-The Caribbean island of Aruba is to introduce a Value Added Tax at 12.5% from January 2023.
-This will replace the existing 6% combined Turnover Tax (BBO) and Health Tax (BAZV).
+VAT will replace the existing 6% combined Turnover Tax (BBO) and Health Tax (BAZV).
 This is based on support from the OECD on the design of the new indirect tax.
+This rate will be increased to 7% from 1 January 2023.

 Aruba, along with Bonaire and Curaçao are part of the Netherlands.
 It is largely dependant on tourism.
 The new tax is being coordinated with the Dutch, who tied the new indirect tax to the funding package provided during the COVID-19 pandemic.